 HUD created the RAD program to enable public housing authorities to access private capital to improve the housing of its tenants, often the neediest portion of the population.
 Launched in 2012 with funding for 60,000 unit conversions and expanded by 2015 to 185,000 units, RAD quickly maxed out both caps and became the go-to tool for the preservation and upgrade of units for tenants previously living in public housing.

-By October 2015, according to HUD’s Preliminary Report of September 2016, RAD had leveraged $9 for every public housing fund dollar and resulted in an average $60,877 per unit transformation of rundown, dilapidated properties.
-More than 35,000 units in nearly 300 projects had been converted to Section 8.
+According to HUD's May 2017 RAD newsletter, RAD had leveraged $19 for every public housing fund dollar and resulted in an average $61,000 per unit transformation of rundown, dilapidated properties.
+More than 60,000 units in nearly 600 projects had been converted to Section 8.

-Projects representing roughly 16,000 units nationwide, from Portland, Ore., to New York City, were on the waiting list as of December 31, 2017.
+Projects representing over 80,000 units nationwide, from Portland, Ore., to New York City, were on the waiting list as of December 31, 2017.

 The RAD program takes existing operating and capital funds a project receives under the public housing program and converts them to rental assistance payments under a Section 8 Housing Assistance Payment contract.
 Under this model, the RAD program does not use any additional federal operating funds.